-The baptism into Moses was into a law of works, but the righteous decree in the flesh, the end of this baptism, was made not because of works but because of faith.
+The fleshly baptism test is one of works of the law of your conscience or the law of your church.
+But the righteous decree in the flesh, the end of that baptism test, comes made not because of works but because of faith.
 It was a baptism of works perfected by faith.
-Elizabeth and Zechariah had this.
-They were declared righteous not by works but by faith.
+Elizabeth and Zechariah were declared righteous not by works but by faith.
 However it was their faith that enables them to keep doing the righteous works.
-Whereas the baptism into the name of Jesus is a baptism of faith perfected by works.
+Whereas the baptism into the name of Jesus, the 1NC baptism and all spirit baptisms are baptisms of faith perfected by works.
 In this second case you need to keep the faith in order to be saved, but keeping faith will be manifested by works.
 So your works perfect your faith.

 When one gets a righteous decree in the flesh, then one is guaranteed a resurrection into the Kingdom of God.
 One has got a permanent entry Visa from God's Kingdom ambassador Abraham.
-One is Abraham's son by the 1AC period and this makes one a son of the FRC.
-The forgiveness coming from the righteous decree in the flesh is a forgiving of sins until Armageddon.
-For this is sufficient to get one into the Kingdom of God.
+One is Abraham's son by the 1AC irrevocably, and that makes one a son of the FRC.
+This is true for those who are Isaac's son irrevocably and therefore sons of the CRC (for they are sons of the 1AC and the FRC as well since Isaac was the son of Abraham and since Methuselah was the grandson of Melchizdek.
+The forgiveness resulting from the righteous decree in the flesh is a forgiving of sins until your resurrection.
+For that is sufficient to get one into the Kingdom of God.

 Those with a genuine but misinformed faith in God, who are baptised from heaven into the 1AC but who never join the true church are sealed for the blessing of the FRC by a washing in the blood of Melchizedek, the Master Covenanter and Validation Sacrifice of the FRC.